-Established in 1977, the Boston University Consortium is the product of a collaborative agreement between Boston-area educators and Boston University’s Wheelock College of Education & Human Development.
-By virtue of its location in the City of Boston, the Wheelock College of Education & Human Development places particular importance on addressing educational problems that appear to be characteristic of, but not limited to, the city and surrounding urban and suburban communities which we seek to serve.
+Established in 1977, the Boston University Consortium is the product of a collaborative agreement between Boston-area educators and BU Wheelock College of Education & Human Development.
+By virtue of its location in the City of Boston, BU Wheelock places particular importance on addressing educational problems that appear to be characteristic of, but not limited to, the city and surrounding urban and suburban communities which we seek to serve.
 The overarching mission of the Consortium is to enhance educational quality for all concerned, namely, the preparation and professional development of prospective and current education professionals for work in diverse school environments.

-Funded by the Wheelock College of Education & Human Development, the Consortium consists of eight public school districts: Boston, Brookline, Chelsea, Concord, Lexington, Newton, Quincy, and Somerville.
+Funded by BU Wheelock, the Consortium consists of eight public school districts: Boston, Brookline, Chelsea, Everett, Framingham, Lexington, Newton, and Somerville.
 Through the work of the Consortium Council, the Consortium seeks to achieve the following goals:

-- Support the preparation of Wheelock educator candidates to become effective PreK-12 teachers through the identification of high quality pre-practicum and practicum field placements and increased communication and collaboration between Wheelock and member districts.
+- Support the preparation of BU Wheelock educator candidates to become effective PreK–12 teachers through the identification of high-quality prepracticum and practicum field placements and increased communication and collaboration between Wheelock and member districts.

-- Support engagement in education research that is relevant to both Wheelock faculty and district members.
+- Support engagement in education research that is relevant to both BU Wheelock faculty and district members.

 - Oversee the development and administration of the Consortium Grants Program.

 - Access to prepracticum and practicum placements with high-quality supervising practitioners